Passage Graves

 Hulehøj

-This Passage Grave was build about 3200 BC.
+This passage grave was build about 3200 BC.
 The stones weighs up to 10 tons and were moved and lifted by rollers, sledges and lifting bars when constructed.

-Text and photos contributed by J.Henkel
+Text contributed by Joachim Henkel

-A supposed Passage Grave though it only looks like a Mound with two incomplete rows of a few stones each, giving the impression of a Long Barrow.
-(Observation by J.Henkel)
+Southwest of Lille Bissinge lies a supposed passage grave though it only looks like a Mound with two incomplete rows of a few stones each, giving the impression of a Long Barrow.
+(Observation by Joachim Henkel)